 \subsection{Study Context}

-We did the study in a computer science course at Carnegie Mellon University's Human AI Interaction class, Fall 2020\footnote{\url{https://haiicmu.github.io/}} .
-The goal of the class is to introduce students ways of thinking about how Artificial Intelligence will and has impacted humans, and teach students approaches to design AI systems that are usable and beneficial to humans and the society.
+We conducted our study in the Human-AI Interaction class at Carnegie Mellon University in Fall 2020. \footnote{Course website is available at https://haiicmu.github.io/} The goal of the class is to introduce students to ways of thinking about how Artificial Intelligence will and has impacted humans, and teach students approaches to design AI systems that are usable and beneficial to humans and the society.
 The intended learning goals of the Value Cards Toolkit align very well with the learning objectives of the course, making the course a natural case study candidate for our Value Cards toolkit.
 We conducted the study in September 2020, at the beginning of the Fall semester, when students were just starting to learn about machine learning concepts and performance metrics.
-We have acquired IRB permission from our institution to perform the study and also obtained students' consent on using their anonymized data.
+We have acquired IRB permission from our institution under number STUDY2020\_00000356 to perform the study and also obtained students' consent on using their anonymized data.